Mission Viejo Felony DUI Attorney

 Will I lose my license permanently after a felony DUI?

-A felony DUI conviction often leads to a multi-year revocation.
+A felony drunk under the influence conviction often leads to a multi-year revocation.
 In severe cases, such as DUI with death, permanent revocation is possible.
 However, you may be able to apply for reinstatement after a certain period.

 How long will a felony DUI stay on my record?